top of page

 Rachel Begleiter - Soprano

 Rachel Begleiter is thrilled to sing with Espressivo.
-She is the General Music Teacher as well as the Choir Director at South Grade Elementary School.
-Before, she studied Music Education at Westminster Choir College.
-There, she developed her vocal technique under the guidance of Zehava Gal and Elizabeth Sutton.
+She is the vocal music teacher as well as the Chorus and Musical Director at Citrus Cove Elementary School.
+Before, she studied Music Education at Westminster Choir College, under the guidance of vocal teachers: Zehava Gal and Elizabeth Sutton.
 Rachel has had the privilege to perform under the direction of Alan Gilbert and Yannick Nézet-Séguin, performing at venues such as Lincoln Center and Kimmel Center.
+She was fortunate to perform at Carnegie Hall with the Espressivo Singers in June of 2023.
 Rachel is so proud to be a member of this ensemble!

 Bonnie Butterfield - Alto (Vice President)